Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1589.6333333333334,1639.062223.md

 # [February 6th, 2019 Livestream](../2019-02-06.md)
 ## Q&A: Why not turrets like Sanctum?
 https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=1589&end=1640
-This question was possibly duplicated with a more recent answer: March 29th, 2022 Livestream Q&A: Tower Defense, when? [https://www.youtube.com/watch?v=xbk9T1Z94xU](https://www.youtube.com/watch?v=xbk9T1Z94xU)
+This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Tower Defense, when?](./yt-tSzwMFuQKUc.md) [https://www.youtube.com/watch?v=tSzwMFuQKUc](https://www.youtube.com/watch?v=tSzwMFuQKUc)

 ### Topics